hooverdirt/legacy-webbrowser-dragdrop/readme.md

 Introduction

-Quick and dirty POC that allows one to drag and drop text into an IE-based web browser.
+Quick and dirty POC that allows one to drag and drop text into any HTML element in an IE-based web browser.

 The Scene: